About the Book

 I have been fortunate to know Mary Hake through the book blogging community.
 When I saw that she had written a children's book I was super excited to see it.
 The Smell of Spring is a beautifully written story by fellow book blogger Mary Hake.

 We meet April, who is blind.
 We get to see how she experiences the world without vision.
 She has such a good time with her gaggle of pets smelling spring.
 I loved all the descriptions of springs floral and fun smells.
 My boys and I especially loved Muffy the dug who got himself into some not so great smells.

 The book's illustrator matched the story beautifully.
 The pictures were bright and fun.
 This is a great book for younger kids.
 My boys are 9 and 11 and we enjoyed it alot.
 Especially since Alabama has had some not so fun days - it made us look forward to warmer spring filled smells.

 Thank you to the author, publisher and Celebrate Lit for allowing me to read a copy of this book - all thoughts are my own.

-To celebrate her tour, Amanda is giving away the grand prize package of a $25 Amazon gift card and a copy of the book!!
+To celebrate her tour, Mary is giving away the grand prize package of a signed hardcover copy of The Smell of Spring and a $25 Amazon gift card!!

 Be sure to comment on the blog stops for nine extra entries into the giveaway!
 Click the link below to enter.